Clerics, Spheres, Domains, and Spell Tags

 But wait, I also have Domain skills that are used to cast divine spells.
 Domains clearly are different in scope, so let's also say the following:

-"A Domain roughly comparable to a college of magic in scope is a Very Hard skill, while a more narrow Domain is a Hard skill.
-For example, Domain of Air is a VH/IQ skill, while Domain of Insanity is a H/IQ skill."
+"A Domain roughly comparable to a college of magic in scope is a Hard skill, while a more narrow Domain is an Average skill.
+For example, Domain of Air is a H/IQ skill, while Domain of Insanity is a A/IQ skill."

 What about the Talent?